 I’m interested in how we can use an understanding of human behavior—such as understanding power dynamics and incentive structures—as a lens through which to understand complex systems, to identify the biggest problems within them, and to solve those problems through the application of strategy and technology.

 I left college at 19, started a technology company in New York, and then went on a round-the-world trip.
-Now, I’m back in New York and doing personal research on behavior, habits, and strategy.
+Now, I’m back in New York and doing personal research on behavior, habits, and strategy, while attending Columbia University.

 Three Inflection Points